Generating Fair Universal Representations using Adversarial Models: FUR for Publicly Available Datasets

+We apply our FUR framework to four real-world datasets, namely, UCI Adult~\cite{kohavi1996scaling}, UTKFace~\cite{zhifei2017cvpr}, GENKI~\cite{whitehill2012discriminately}, and HAR~\cite{anguita2013public}, briefly described below. {For all four datasets, we restrict the architecture of $h$, $g$, and the downstream predictive models to neural networks.
+Note that for tabular datasets (e.g., UCI, HAR), boosting methods including decision trees or support vector models achieve at least comparable predictive performance \cite{kohavi1996scaling,anguita2012human} but are out of scope of this work}.

+(i) The UCI Adult dataset \cite{kohavi1996scaling} consists of $10$ categorical and $4$ continuous features and is used to predict a binary salary label (1: salary $> 50$k or 0: salary $\le 50$k).
+We choose gender or the tuple (gender, relationship) as the sensitive $S$, the remaining features except salary as non-sensitive $X$ (Table SIV in the supplement lists all features), and salary as the target $Y$.

+(ii) The UTKFace dataset \cite{zhifei2017cvpr} consists of more than $20$k $200\times 200$ color images of faces labeled by age, ethnicity, and gender.
+Individuals in the dataset have ages from $0$ to $116$ years and are divided into $5$ ethnicities: White, Black, Asian, Indian, and others including Hispanic, Latino and Middle Eastern.
+We take gender as $S$, the image as $X$, and age and ethnicity as two target labels $Y$.
+Further, we also restrict the data to contain images for ages between 10 and 65.

+{(iii) The GENKI dataset~\cite{whitehill2012discriminately} consists of $1,740$ training and $200$ test samples.
+Each data sample is a $16\times16$ greyscale face image with varying facial expressions.
+We choose gender as $S$ and the image as $X$.}

+{(iv) The HAR dataset~\cite{anguita2013public} consists of $561$ features of motion sensor data collected by a smartphone from 30 subjects performing six activities (walking, walking upstairs, walking downstairs, sitting, standing, laying).
+Each feature is normalized between $-1$ and $1$.
+We choose subject identity as $S$ and the features of motion sensor data as $X$.}

-{We use the accuracy of predicting a sensitive feature as the measure of censoring.
-Demographic parity requires that the conditional probabilities of an arbitrary prediction $\hat{Y}=y$ for $y\in \mathcal{Y}$ given any $s\in \mathcal{S}$ equal.
-Therefore, for fairness, we take the following maximal difference as the measure of demographic parity, i.e.,
+We use the accuracy of predicting $S$ as the measure of censoring.
+We evaluate the fairness guarantees of $X_r$ by computing the DemP obtained on tasks using $Y$.
+To this end, we compute the following maximal difference as a proxy for DemP in Definition \ref{Def:ThreeFairnessMeasures} (includes non-binary $Y$ and $S$): \thickmuskip=2mu

-and a smaller value of $\Delta_{\textbf{DemP}}$ implies a closer approaching of the demographic parity.
-We illustrate the results for each dataset mentioned above in the following subsections.
-Details of all experiments on these datasets are in Appendix \ref{Appendix:Details_experiment}.}